Class of 2021

 - Hometown: Wilmette, IL

-As a Hesburgh-Yusko scholar, Augustine aims to improve cross-cultural and economic relations between the United States and China.
-Augustine studies Chinese, Business-Economics, and German.
-He has worked as a member of student government and as a leader of other student organizations to improve cross-cultural relations at Notre Dame.
-The summer of his sophomore year, Augustine studied study German in Berlin and served as a philosophy research assistant at Heidelberg University.
-During his Junior year he worked at Bayer’s offices in Austria.
-He currently works for Sabine Gromer at MagnoliaTree, an ethical consulting firm based out of Vienna, Austria.
-Augustine received a full-ride Masters scholarship at Peking University and will be studying Business-Management in Beijing.
+As a Hesburgh-Yusko Scholar, Augustine studied Chinese, Business-Economics, and German.
+He worked as a member of Student Government and as a leader of other student organizations to improve cross-cultural relations at Notre Dame.
+The summer of his sophomore year, Augustine studied German in Berlin and served as a philosophy research assistant at Heidelberg University.
+During his junior year, he worked at Bayer’s offices in Austria.
+He spent his senior year interning remotely at MagnoliaTree, an ethical consulting firm based out of Vienna, Austria.

 - Areas of Study: English